Tiffany Hawk — Novelist, Editor, Writing Coach

-I married a pilot (cliché, I know), and we have two spunky kids.
-After several military moves, we recently landed in sunny Tucson, Arizona, a heavenly change after seven East Coast winters.
-Not so easy for this So Cal native to endure!
+In 2009, I married a pilot (cliché, I know), and now we have two spunky kids.
+After several military moves, we landed in sunny Tucson, Arizona, a heavenly change after seven East Coast winters.
+To our surprise, it also turns out to be one heck of a cool little city that I’m kind of in love with.
 When I’m not playing with fire trucks, reading Dr. Seuss, or working with clients, I'm revising my second novel.
 It’s about a military wife, but no, it’s not my story…to say the least.
 She gets married after being knocked up by a one-night-stand whereas for us, conception involved the whole rigmarole of pills and shots.
 A steamy tryst in a Dubai hotel suite would have been infinitely more fun, but as you can imagine, my characters’ journey involves a lot more drama.